SWAMP - AIS Queries and Reporting

 - CitSci.org is an invasive species mapping program that allows citizens, school groups, and professionals to enter invasive species observations into a global database

-- Dept of Fish & Game: Invasive Species Program - Maps of Quagga and Zebra Mussel Infested and Undetected Areas
+- Dept of Fish & Wildlife: Invasive Species Program - Maps of Quagga and Zebra Mussel Infested and Undetected Areas

 - USGS - Sighting Report Form

-- Dept. of Fish & Game: Invasive Species Program - How should I report a sighting of an invasive species?
+- Dept. of Fish & Wildlife: Invasive Species Program - How should I report a sighting of an invasive species?